ezrafayet/yarsp/README.md

 This is the expected behaviour.
 As all single pages applications, you get your session from the server.
 In this case there is no server to hold the session.
 If so, you would not be logged out.

-## Improvements

-Many improvements have to be made, be my guest

 ## Notes

-* There is no navbar, why ? there are too many different choices and situations
+* There is no navbar,
 * There are no animation, no style (appart from resetting all css and adding responsive breakpoints)
 * Fetch have been replaced by setTimeout to mock a fetching, don't be surprised ...
-Be sure to addapt this to your own strategy.
-Especially regarding :
-* Generating routes
-* Windows / menus strategy

-## Run on docker

-* to come

 ## Build